19 Best Things To Do In Harrogate: A Local’s Guide

 Best time to visit Harrogate

-Harrogate is a tourist hot spot all year around.
-Boasting stunning green spaces and abundant scenic walks when the weather is warm, and plenty of cosy indoor activities for a winter visit.
+Harrogate is a tourist hot spot all year round.
+It boasts stunning green spaces, abundant scenic walks when the weather is warm, and plenty of cosy indoor activities for a winter visit.

 The town is busiest during the peak summer months and a popular winter destination thanks to the excellent Harrogate Christmas Markets